bluss/pyproject-local-kernel/FAQ.md

 makes it possible to skip ipykernel in the project dependencies if desired.

-## How can I see which python environment I am using?
+## How can I see which Python environment I am using?

-In general it is a good idea to look at these variables in a notebook to understand which python version and python environment it is using:
+In general it is a good idea to look at these variables in a notebook to understand which Python version and Python environment it is using:

 ```python
 sys.prefix